the-JS-hater/MartinFunnyHouse/report/report-morno368-antni004.typ

 ) <dynamic-cubemap>

 === Basic Bumpmap
-// TODO: image/graphic to explain "internal bounces" Using the sinus function on the surface position can distort the normal vectors to create fun affects like those found in "fun houses" at amusement parks.
+Using the sinus function on the surface position can distort the normal vectors to create fun affects like those found in "fun houses" at amusement parks.
 This effect is shown in @bumpmap.
-A problem with this technique is that bumps in a real mirror could cause the mirror to reflect itself.
+A problem with this technique is that bumps in a real mirror could cause the mirror to reflect itself, as illustrated in @internal-bounces.
 Because of limitations with how the dynamic cubemaps are created, this effect can't be replicated.
 The mirror will also never be able to reflect itself since the actual mirror model is flat.